babel/website/docs/plugin-transform-runtime.md

 :::babel8

-The following options where removed in Babel 8.0.0:
+The following options were removed in Babel 8.0.0:
 - `corejs`
 - `helpers`
 - `regenerator`

 :::

-The following options where removed in Babel 7.0.0:
+The following options were removed in Babel 7.0.0:
 - `useBuiltIns`
 - `polyfill`